spmeesseman/app-publisher/.github/README.md

 |**Value Default**   ||
 |**Command Line Arg**|*__-tcpv \| --task-changelog-print-version__*|

-Export the specified release's current changelog and output to stdout.
+Export the specified version's changelog and output to stdout.
+Reads directly from the changelog file.

 Usage: